MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-no-default-bap-loc.md

 ---
 title: No default BAP location found for this tenant
-description: Troubleshoot and resolve issues in Sales Copilot when users are unable to use Sales Copilot due to missing default environment ms.date: 10/31/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Troubleshoot and resolve issues in Copilot for Sales when users are unable to use Copilot for Sales due to missing default environment ms.date: 12/11/2023 ms.topic: article ms.service: microsoft-sales-copilot
 author: sbmjais